rushp28/StockSurge/README.md

 Welcome to StockSurge, a user-friendly desktop application written in C#.
 This tool empowers you to efficiently manage your stock items and view transaction logs, all in a straightforward and intuitive manner.
 We've made stock management easy with an SQLite3 database and a clean, user-friendly WPF interface.

+## Technical Information

+StockSurge is a C# WPF Desktop Application designed to facilitate Create, Read, Update, and Delete (CRUD) operations for stock items.
+The architectural framework employed in the development of this application is the Model-View-ViewModel (MVVM) pattern, which enhances separation of concerns and code maintainability.

+Expanding upon this architectural foundation, we have also incorporated the concepts of Stores and Commands, primarily for navigation within the application.
+This ensures a structured and streamlined user experience.

 ## Installation

 Getting started with StockSurge is a breeze.
 Make sure you have: